tunmsk/nextgen-facebook/readme.txt

 = 8.37.7-dev2 =

 (2016/12/07) Added support for the new get_user_locale() function in WordPress v4.7.
 Updated the Facebook share button with latest Facebook options.
+Removed the Facebook "Default Content Language" option.

 = 8.37.6-3 =